 Clients are very proud of having a house well represented.
-So, before your inspection for sale, we ask that you check all your power outlets and if they work or not.
+So, before your inspection for sale, we ask that you check all your power outlets again to see if they work or not.
 Same with your taps.

-The inspection is non-intrusive which means we do not gouge or dig.
+The building inspection is non-intrusive, which means we do not gouge or dig.
 We also do not move furniture.
 If there is a cabinet up against a wall, we do not move it.
-We might pull out a moisture-meter to test it, if we are suspicious.
+We might pull out a moisture-meter to test a wall, if we are suspicious.
 We will note readings, and we may ask that someone else move the furniture.
+But a Building Inspector’s job is not furniture removal.
 I think you get the idea.

-And if we find a leaky tap, I generally ask the home owner if they want to get it fixed by their plumber and when ready I will come back.
-And if good, it does not go on the report.
+And if we find a leaky tap, we generally ask the home owner if they want to get it fixed by their plumber and when ready we will come back.
+And if all good, it does not go on the report.

-I work on the Golden Rule.
-I will do for others what I hope they would also do for me.
-I do not charge for that extra service of returning – once.
-But if there are multiple returns, I think it fair that the client pays some more.
+We work on the Golden Rule.
+We will do for others what we hope others would also do for us.
+I do not charge for that extra service of returning – once, and if close by.
+But if there are multiple returns, or if it is on the other side of town, I think it is fair that the client pays some more.

 Press here for a sample download of the report style, without photos:

 If you need us to go to the local shire and read the building file, get those files, do a Compliance Report Summary, that is an extra cost.
 If you need travel outside of ACT more than 30 minutes away, that is an extra cost.
 We allow an hours travel to the house and back.
 That is generally from Googong, to Bungendore to Yass, with ACT in the centre.
 If your house is beyond, then it is fair that it costs more to inspect.
 In Australia we say that fair is fair, and it is.
 See the inspection prices page for the the rate.